Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed wrong call of `createdBy` user object if a new entity with enhanced workflow is created (#913).
 * Fixed wrong initialisation of user fields in entity constructor.
 * Allow empty value in choice constraint callback for non-mandatory single-valued list fields.
-* Moved almost all inline JavaScript code into dedicated JS files (#891).
+* Simplified some JS methods and moved almost all inline JavaScript code into dedicated JS files (#891).
 * Create dedicated helper template for moderation panel.
 * Allow managing related child items when editing parent objects (#10).
 * Fixed editing entities with relations which define a custom source or target field (#906).